Director: Sandy Rudd

 Visual: Florian Schott

-‘I am John’ is an hour long celebration of a great Namibian artist.
-Yes, I know he is great man, because I have seen the production.
+‘I am John’ is an hour-long celebration of a great Namibian artist.
+Yes, I know he is a great man because I have seen the production.
 It is a celebration of fine art and togetherness.
 The production easily lived up to its hype.

 Rudd and Ehlers delivered what they sold.
 The entire show had the most terrific combination of raw art and humane elements I’ve ever experienced in a theatre production.
 As young as I am, I have never fully understood John Muafangejo’s art better; he figuratively told his stories in black-and-white linocuts, with a very strong narrative component, speaking his joy and pain, with the latter seemingly driving his creativity.

 Rudd’s production brought Muafangejo’s paintings to live, literally.
 Schott’s impressive visual undertakings perfectly intertwined with the traditional Oshiwambo hymns which were equally aligned with Oliver’s choreographic deliverance.
 Despite the, dare I say; tad bit messy choreography, I was able to understand the dramatic and humorous incidents of Muafangejo’s life: He was a lonely man, longing for companionship.